18F/tsp-uswds/README.md

 ### About the prototype

-* This prototype uses [Jekyll](https://jekyllrb.com), a Ruby-based static site generator.
+* The prototype uses [Jekyll](https://jekyllrb.com), a Ruby-based static site generator.
 For more information about using Jekyll, refer to the [Jekyll documentation](http://jekyllrb.com/docs/home/).

-* The site is built with the [U.S. Web Design Standards](https://standards.usa.gov), a set of reusable, high-quality components for modern websites.
-We're using the Web Design Standards [Jekyll theme](https://github.com/18F/uswds-jekyll) with some customized styles.
+* The prototype is also built with the [U.S. Web Design System](https://designsystem.digital.gov), a set of reusable, high-quality components for modern websites.
+We're using the Web Design System [Jekyll theme](https://github.com/18F/uswds-jekyll) with some customized styles.

 ### Running prototype locally